PROCEDURE FOR ATTESTATION OF POWER OF ATTORNEY AND WILL

 Consular Officer on behalf of the Consulate performs the notarial act of certifying the due execution in his presence of a deed, contract or other documents including Power of Attorney (POA) and Will.
 The Consular officer only verifies the signature and seal of the applicant/authorities (for example Ministry of Government and Consumer Services | Ontario.ca), in respect of residents in Ontario province) appearing on such documents.

 The executor can give POA to his/her family members, relatives, friends to perform a particular action on his/her behalf in India.
 The names, contact address, telephone numbers and signatures of two witnesses known to the executor may be provided in the POA, However, for attestation purposes, witnesses’ presence or Photo ID cards are not required at the Consulate.
-A Power of Attorney can also be issued by joint applicants for which only one POA should be prepared on which both applicants will put their signatures and should be present in person at the Consulate.
+A Power of Attorney can also be issued by joint applicants for which only one POA should be prepared on which both applicants will put their signatures and should be present in person at the Consulate after the application has benn processed at the BLS center.
 The charges for attestation in such a case will be the same as that of an individual POA.
 Only one Miscellaneous Application Form is to be filled in such cases.

 POA document can be prepared with the help of any lawyer/legal expert on a plain paper by both the Canadian Nationals and Indian citizens residing in Canada.

-Before submitting it to the Consulate, the POA is mandatorily required to be notirzed from a public notary and then authenticated from Ministry of Government and Consumer Services- Service Ontario (222 Jarvis Street, Toronto) for applicants residing in Ontario province.
+Before submitting it at the BLS center, the POA is mandatorily required to be notirzed from a public notary and then authenticated from Ministry of Government and Consumer Services- Service Ontario (222 Jarvis Street, Toronto) for applicants residing in Ontario province.
 Applicants residing in other provinces may kindly get the pre-authentication from the designated consular offices in those provinces.

 Note:For those living outside GTA area, following Service Ontario satellite offices will be providing ONLY in-person authentication service effective July 4, 2023: